nea89o/Firmament/README.md

 - Support for custom texture packs (loads item models from `firmskyblock:<skyblock id>` before the vanilla model gets loaded)
 - Fairy soul highlighter
 - A hud editor powered by [Jarvis](https://github.com/romangraef/jarvis)
-- Fishing Helper for Fishing particles (currently not working if you sneak because of 1.20 messing up positioning)
+- Fishing Helper for Fishing particles (currently not working if you sneak because of 1.20 messing up positioning, but there will be a fix for that once i get confirmation by an admin that that fix is allowed)
 - Basic Config Gui (/firm config).
 Still needs improvement, but for the basics it's enough.
+You can also use `/jarvis options` to search through all config options

+## Infos about the development

 ### Building your own